m-kruth/garb_db/README.md

 # All databases are garbage

-The problem with databases these days is that they promise so much.
+The problem with databases these days is that they promise too much.

 > DB X is Highly Available.
 DB Y is eventually consistent.

-But they all lie and are actually garbage.
+But they all **lie** and are actually garbage.

 ## GarbDB is honest